EpixPowned/SpellCheck/P2Final/README.txt

 4. type ./spchk <dictionary> <file1> <file2>, etc. for however many files/directories you wish to spell check.
 5. Results will print in the terminal in the following format: <filepath> (line, column): incorrect word.

-Thank you for reading and grading our spell check!
+Thank you for using our spell check!